-The Company provides an allowance for doubtful accounts on trade receivables.
-The allowance for doubtful accounts was \$800 and \$600 at December 31, 2022 and December 25, 2021 respectively.
+The Company provides an allowance for credit losses on trade receivables.
+The allowance for credit losses was \$600 and \$800 at December 30, 2023 and December 31, 2022 respectively.
 If receivables in excess of the provided allowance are determined uncollectible, they are charged to expense in the year the determination is made.
-Trade receivables are written off when they become uncollectible (which generally occurs when the franchise terminates and there is no reasonable expectation of collection), and payments subsequently received on such receivable are credited to the allowance for doubtful accounts.
+Trade receivables are written off when they become uncollectible (which generally occurs when the franchise terminates and there is no reasonable expectation of collection), and payments subsequently received on such receivable are credited to the allowance for credit losses.
 Historically, receivables balances written off have not exceeded allowances provided.